mandober/debrief.math/270-graph/graph.GLOSSARY.md

 A tour (closed trail) is a walk that starts and ends at the same vertex and has no repeated edges.

 ## Trail
 A trail is a walk in which all edges are distinct.
+A *path* is a trail in which all vertices (and therefore also all edges) are distinct.

 ## Tree
 A tree is undirected graph with no cycles.
 Equivalently, a tree is a connected graph with `n` nodes and `n - 1` edges.